eugenia1984/english/glossary.md

 - **marathon** is a very long race where people run 42 kilometers.
 It can also mean watching many movies or TV shows one after another without stopping.

-- **maybe**: is a word used when you are suggesting a possibility, but you are not sure if this possibility will happen or not.
+- **maybe**: to show that something is possible but not certain..
+It's a word used when you are suggesting a possibility, but you are not sure if this possibility will happen or not.
 It shows that you are not making a definite plan, but you are open to the idea.

-For example: if someone asks you if you want to go to the movies, you can say Maybe if you are not sure if you want to go or if you are available.
+For example: if someone asks you if you want to go to the movies, you can say `Maybe` if you are not sure if you want to go or if you are available.

+`Maybe I will go to the party.` -> It is possible you will go to the party, but you are not sure.

 - **mobile**: means something that can be moved or used on the go, like mobile phones or tablets.